VictoriaDechamps/dsci510_fall2025_final_project/README.md

 2. These keys need to be saved in a .env file in the root directory of the project.
 See .env.example.
 3. You will also need to place your Kaggle API credentials into your ~/.kaggle/ folder

-Install dependences: pip install -r requirements.txt

 # Running analysis

-Activate your virtual environment then run: python -m src.main
+Activate your virtual environment from the root directory.
+Install dependences: pip install -r requirements.txt Then run: python -m src.main